ATHANASIOS E. ATHANASIOU STUDENT RESEARCH AWARD [GOS-EPSOS] 2026

 Professor Athanasiou has played a pivotal role in training future orthodontists, contributing significantly to orthodontic research, and providing guidance to professional and academic organizations globally.
 The award aims to inspire postgraduate students to actively participate in an atmosphere of academic exchange and strive for excellence.

-The award is presented to the best abstract featuring original, unpublished research, of a topic of orthodontic interest, conducted by a current or a former postgraduate student as part of their orthodontic specialty training program.
+The award is presented to the best abstract featuring original, unpublished research on a topic of orthodontic interest, conducted by a current or a former postgraduate student as part of their orthodontic specialty training program.

-The nominees must not have graduated their orthodontic specialty training program for more than 1 year at the time of closure of applications deadline for this award.
+The nominees must not have graduated from their orthodontic specialty training program for more than 1 year at the time of the closure of the application deadline for this award.

-The award winner should present the research project during the 21st Annual European Postgraduate Student Orthodontic Society (EPSOS) Conference in Krakow, Poland, on Monday June 2nd, 2025.
+The award winner should present the research project during the 22nd Annual European Postgraduate Student Orthodontic Society (EPSOS) Conference in Dublin, Ireland, on Sunday, June 7th, 2026.

-The award winner will receive a cash prize of 500 euros, a plaque from the GOS acknowledging the award and an invitation to attend the GOS Annual Congress and present the research project.
+The award winner will receive a 500-euro cash prize, a GOS acknowledgment plaque, and an invitation to present their research project at the GOS Annual Congress.

 HOW TO APPLY